-To learn more see our Huon Valley Council Natural Resource Management Strategy and the latest report against the delivery of the strategy (2016/17 and 2017/18).
+To learn more see our Huon Valley Council Natural Resource Management Strategy and the annual reports against the delivery of the strategy (2016/17 and 2017/18).

 The Natural Resource Management (NRM) Unit of Council delivers a number of services to local communities, providing advice on NRM-related matters including managing weeds, pests and diseases; supporting local volunteer environmental care groups and other community groups; supporting Council in best practice land management methods; and supporting landholders with land management advice.

 The NRM Unit plays a vital role in keeping significant weed species from being introduced and spreading throughout the Huon Valley region.
 The NRM Unit delivers a weed management program in alignment with the regional Huon Valley Weed Management Strategy.
 Please report potential weed infestations to the Huon Valley Council’s NRM Unit.
 Familiarise yourself with the highest priority weeds in the area and what we’re doing about them as well as some helpful tools, including a weed management template to complete for your property and some helpful links on weed identification and treatment methods here.